 Having Braces at the Same Time Can Be a Bonding Experience

-Same Oral Hygiene and Dietary Needs
+Oral Hygiene and Dietary Needs

-Multiple Family Member Discounts
+Multiple Family Member Discounts for Braces

 We know you’d do a million things for your kids—we would too.
 But setting aside your dental health shouldn’t be one of them.
-Give us a call at (843) 4-BRACES to learn more about orthodontic treatment for your child AND you.
+Give us a call at (843) 4-BRACES to learn more about orthodontic treatment for your child and you.